Physical attractiveness: Social effects

 Many have asserted that certain advantages tend to come to those who are perceived as being more attractive, including the ability to get better jobs and promotions; receiving better treatment from authorities and the legal system; having more choices in romantic or platonic partners and, therefore, more power in relationships; and marrying into families with more money.
 Those who are attractive are treated and judged more positively than those who are considered unattractive, even by those who know them.
 Also, attractive individuals behave more positively than those who are unattractive.
 One study found that teachers tend to expect that children who are attractive are more intelligent, and are more likely to progress further in school.
 They also consider these students to be more popular.
 Voters choose political candidates who are more attractive over those who are less attractive.
 Men and women use physical attractiveness as a measure of how "good" another person is.
 In 1946, Soloman Asch coined the Implicit Personality Theory, meaning that the presence of one trait tends to imply the existence of other traits.
 This is also known as the halo effect.
 Research suggests that those who are physically attractive are thought to have more socially desirable personalities and lead better lives in general.
 This is also known as the "what-is-beautiful-is-good effect" or physical attractiveness stereotype.
 Discrimination against or prejudice towards others based on their appearance is sometimes referred to as lookism (prejudice or discrimination based on physical appearance and especially physical appearance believed to fall short of societal notions of beauty).

-Some researchers conclude that little difference exists between men and women in terms of sexual behavior.
+Some researchers conclude that little difference exists between men and women in terms of sexual behaviour.
 Other researchers disagree.
 Symmetrically faced men and women have a tendency to begin to have sexual intercourse at an earlier age, to have more sexual partners, to engage in a wider variety of sexual activities, and to have more one-night stands.
 They are also prone to infidelity and are more likely to have open relationships.
 Additionally, they have the most reproductive success.
 Therefore, their physical characteristics are most likely to be inherited by future generations.

 Concern for improving physical attractiveness has led many persons to consider alternatives such as cosmetic surgery.
 It has led scientists working with related disciplines such as computer imaging and mathematics to conduct research to suggest ways to surgically alter the distances between facial features in order to make a face conform more closely to the "agreed-upon standards of attractiveness" of an ideal face by using algorithms to suggest an alternative which still resembles the current face.
 One research study found that cosmetic surgery as a way to "boost earnings" was "not profitable in a monetary sense."
 Some research shows that physical attractiveness has a marginal effect on happiness.